-Student loan debt forgiveness is the ultimate ideal outcome for all student loan borrowers, but remains out of the reach of all but a very few – and Navient student loan forgiveness is no exception.
-If you’re interested in going down the route of a forgiveness program, keep reading.
+Student loan debt forgiveness is the ultimate ideal outcome for all student loan borrowers, but remains out of the reach of all but a very few – and Navient Student Loan forgiveness is no exception.
+If you’re interested in going down the route of a forgiveness program for Navient Student Loan, keep reading.

-The majority of forgiveness programs are for federal loans – programs such as PSLF and Teacher Loan Forgiveness (TLF); as well as the forgiveness elements built into payment plans like Income Based Repayment, RePAYE, and Income Contingent Repayment.
+The majority of forgiveness programs (Like what is available in Navient Student Loan) are for federal loans – programs such as PSLF and Teacher Loan Forgiveness (TLF); as well as the forgiveness elements built into payment plans like Income Based Repayment, RePAYE, and Income Contingent Repayment.

 There are a multitude of other state and vocation-related forgiveness programs, but there isn’t any specific private loan forgiveness program for students.